-The use of physical interventions are rare and wherever possible are avoided.
-However, there may be occasions where the use of reasonable force or physical restraint is appropriate; for example, if a child is hurting him/herself and/or others or we feel the child needs to be evacuated for the safety of other children, or making a threat to injure using a weapon.
+The use of physical interventions is rare and wherever possible are avoided.
+However, there may be occasions where the use of reasonable force or physical restraint is appropriate; for example, if a child is hurting him/herself and/or others or we feel the child needs to be evacuated for the safety of other children or making a threat to injure using a weapon.
 Any intervention used will always be minimal and in proportion to the circumstances of the incident.
 All physical intervention is recorded.
-The Senior Leadership Team members have had Nonviolent Crisis Intervention training (see Use of Reasonable Force Policy and Appendix four).
+The Senior Leadership Team members have had Non-violent Crisis Intervention training (see Use of Reasonable Force Policy and Appendix five).

-Specific key staff are trained in 'Behaviour Support Intervention Training'.
-These are Mrs C Whiting, Mrs D Rock, Mrs L Cartwright, Miss S Farmer, Mr T Hodgkison, Miss L Williams, Mrs S Thorpe, Mrs A Frost, Mrs A Phillips, Mrs L Broxton, Mrs K Bradburn, Mrs R Smith, Mrs M Brisco and Mrs D Sankey.
+Specific key staff are trained in 'The Management of Actual or Potential Aggression' These are Mrs C Whiting, Mrs L Cartwright, Mrs D Rock, Miss S Farmer, Mrs K Richards, Mr T Hodgkison, Miss L Williams, Mrs A Frost.
 Restraint is only used as a last resort.
 Any intervention used will always be minimal and in proportion to the circumstances of the incident.
-All physical intervention will be recorded (Appendix five).
+All physical intervention will be recorded (Appendix six).